useflyyer/flyyer-php/README.md

     'v' => '12369420123', // specific handler version, by default it's a random number to circumvent platforms' cache, 'width' => 1200,
     'height' => 600,
-    'resolution' => 0.9,
+    'resolution' => 0.9, // from 0.0 to 1.0
-    'agent' => 'whatsapp', // this would force a square image ]);
+    'agent' => 'whatsapp', // force dimensions for specific platform ]);

 // Use this image in your <head/> tags (og:image & twitter:image)